Sentiment analysis is a way of attaching a metric to a snippet of data that conveys how positive or negative its connotation is.

 Customer support tickets tend to be answered in order of submission, but is that the best approach?
 Companies can use sentiment analysis to put top priority customer service tickets at the head of the queue.
 Done strategically, this can help companies quickly address negative feedback.

 Sentiment analysis is an essential tool for improving online reputation, because it takes largely unstructured data that would be a nightmare to analyze traditionally, and gives you actionable facts and figures that you can tactically and strategically address.
 Reputation.com knows how to help customers find, choose and recommend your business, and we would be delighted to show you how.
-We invite you to download our free guide to Getting Started with Online Reputation Management.
+We invite you to download our free Online Reputation Management Guide.